resim-ai/open-core/docs/resim/metrics/metric_types.md

 ### Parameters

 - `image_data: ExternalFileMetricsData` - the metric's image, as an external file metrics data, which simply encapsulates the path to the file.

+## Text Metric

+ReSim supports displaying arbitrary Markdown as a metric.
+This metric also has no `MetricsData` associated.
+In this way, one can provide textual output from any system, evaluated with metric data.
+This is commonly used in non-autonomy applications of the ReSim app.

+### Parameters

+- `text: str` - the metric's text.